300000

 Click the map of the problem below to read more about it.

-Cycle: A cycle is a kind of trail that ends on the node it started on.
-What do you think of when you hear the word "cycle"?
+Cycle: A cycle is a path that ends on the node it started on.

 Eulerian Cycle: This is an Eulerian Path that is also a cycle.
-Select "Cycle" in the table above and the solution will always be an Eulerian Cycle!
+Select "Cycle" in our game above and the solution will always be an Eulerian Cycle!

 Game Settings Instructions